user2782/aetherkeys/about.md

 ## where can you find us?

 you can find us (well me) selling locally on facebook marketplace, kijiji and recently amazon FBA & shopify.
 I believe the things I learn through my online  experience are extremely helpful but specific so I added a separate section that will go into detail on that process.
-- update: moved to building a woocommerce website (2024-07-05)
+- update: moved to building a woocommerce website. shopify store discontinued due to high overhead cost of service (2024-07-05)

 ## why?
 1. love exploring new side projects (first engagement with subject through youtube browsing)